TALZ logo with triad leaves TALZ – Taking A Lead on Zero Waste

 What We Do

-All those joining us to achieve Zero Waste are invited to a planned series of open forums leading to a variety of programs in order to wrestle with the complexities of establishing a zero-waste ethic in the face of an economy based on the conflicting opposite — a throw-away culture with an economy that supports it.
+We are in a race against time to allay an impending waste crisis.
+We seek to create a central platform coordinating all Long Island entities and experts managing waste, policy makers and the public to achieve our goals.
+All key stakeholders who share a goal of achieving Zero Waste will be invited to a variety of programs and meetings to wrestle with the complexities of establishing a zero-waste ethic in the face of an economy currently based on a throw-away culture.
 No small task.
-With your help, though, we can do this.
+With your help, we can all do this.

 Why We’re Unique